My Account

 Learning the Butterfly Swimming Stroke

 When teaching butterfly it is best to focus on isolating arm and leg movements.
 This is before utilising a number of butterfly stroke drills when it comes to learning the butterfly stroke.
 Here, we discuss ways to develop the correct full butterfly stroke.
-The first Olympic 200 meters butterfly gold […]
+The first Olympic 200 meters butterfly gold medal on record was won […]

 Filed Under: Blogs, Coaches, Parents, Teachers